Domestic Abuse Helpline

-Women’s Aid defines domestic abuse as an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behavior, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.
-It is very common.
-In the vast majority of cases it is experienced by women and is perpetrated by men.
+Domestic abuse is an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, by a partner, ex-partner, a family member, or carer.

 - Coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence)

 - Psychological and/or emotional abuse

 Domestic abuse also includes so called ‘Honour Based Violence’, Female Genital Mutilation, and Forced Marriage.